aknavj/aknavj.github.io/Grabing models and textures from game or 3D application.md

 * **Ripper tools** - Third party tools designed for grabbing geometry from video buffer memory.
 From principle, those tools have the same fundamentals as Graphic analyzers.
   * [3D Ripper DX](http://www.deep-shadows.com/hax/3DRipperDX.htm) Is old but still works fine for old games using DirectX 6x, 8x, 9x.
-    > Note instalation is password protected, type: **ripper**
+    > Note: Instalation is password protected, type: **ripper**

-  * [Ninja Ripper](https://gamebanana.com/tools/5638) Works great for most of games based on DirectX 9 and newer.
+  * [Ninja Ripper](https://gamebanana.com/tools/5638) Works great for most of games based on DirectX 9x, 10x, 11x and newer.
     * [Ninja Ripper - oficial guide](http://cgig.ru/en/2012/10/ho-to-use-ninja-ripper/)
     * [Ninja Ripper - Nero's Tips & Guides](https://nerotips.tumblr.com/post/159024040760/ninja-ripper-guide)

-Before you will start to use any Grabbing tool or Graphics analyzers it is a good practice to understand what the Tool does and what is happening inside application.
+Before you will start to use any **Ripper tool** or **Graphics analyzer** it is a good practice to understand what the Tool does and what is happening inside application.
 At first, you must be aware that everything you are grabbing is handled by Game Engine of the game itself.
 Generally, Game Engine has its sub-system called 'Rendering engine' which is in the most common way responsible for managing everything that you see on the screen and in what order it will be displayed.
 The second you must realize that it is impossible to capture Frames per second in real-time from the graphic card, so every time you will do the 'Frame grab', the application will freeze for a few seconds or minutes.

 The Rendering engine is working with all 3D data structures such as vertices, polygons, UV coordinates, and textures.
 Under the hood  Rendering engine is also handling their optimization before sending it to the video buffer memory and before it is all displayed in the frame of the application.
 > You will find more informations in [Own Tool](#own-tool) section.